How to Grow 100 Pounds of Potatoes in 4 Sq Feet

 All the spuds we buy get sprouts, all we do is cut them in half, plant them and three too four months later free potatoes

-John Jones on said:
+• John Jones says:

 A lot of the potatoes bought from the store have been sprayed so that they will not produce more potatoes.
 They do this to help keep them from sprouting so quickly in the bags.
 I have planted store bought potatoes and planted them in the ground next to my seed potatoes.
 The store bought ones produced beautiful plants but no potatoes.
 If you want a good crop use seed potatoes.